 3. The transaction fee for selling digital goods on Instamojo is 5% of the amount + ₹ 3, excluding GST.

-You can read more about How to creating a digital product.
+You can read more about How to create a digital product.

 A payment gateway for freelancers should allow for clear communication channels for both the client and the freelancer.
 Instamojo is the simple, DIY online system that facilitates easier, timely payments for you and your freelancing career.
 No middlemen work, no IT skills needed, no setup fee.